American University in Cairo: Governance and administration

 The American University in Cairo is an independent educational institution governed by a board of trustees.
 In addition, a panel of trustees emeriti functions as an advisory board.
 The Board has its own by-laws and elects a chairperson for an annual term.
 There are no students on the Board.

 Francis Ricciardone was the president of AUC from 2016 until 2021.
 In February 2019, both the faculty and the student senate of the American University overwhelmingly voted that they had "no confidence" in Ricciardone's leadership.
 In a letter to the president, the faculty cited "low morale, complaints about his management style, grievances over contracts and accusations of illegal discrimination" with tensions further increasing when Ricciardone invited U.S. Secretary of State Mike Pompeo to give a speech at the university.

-The 13th president of AUC, Ahmad S. Dallal, graduated with a degree in mechanical engineering from AUC.
+The 13th president of AUC, Ahmad S. Dallal, graduated with a degree in mechanical engineering from AUB.
 He obtained advanced degrees from and taught at several renown universities in the United States prior to taking on administrative positions at American University of Beirut from 2009 to 2015 and Georgetown University in Qatar from 2017 to 2021.